Vegetables are low in calories but rich in vitamins, minerals and other important nutrients.

-Bottom Line: Tomatoes contain 4 grams of digestible carbs per serving and are high in vitamins and potassium.
+Summary Tomatoes contain 4 grams of digestible carbs per serving and are high in vitamins and potassium.
 They may help protect heart health and reduce cancer risk.

 They're fairly high in vitamin C, providing 29% of the RDI per serving.

-Radishes are one of the Brassica vegetables, which have been shown to reduce the risk of breast cancer in postmenopausal women by modifying the way the body metabolizes estrogen (61).
+Additionally, radishes may reduce the risk of breast cancer in postmenopausal women by modifying the way the body metabolizes estrogen (61).

-Bottom Line: Radishes contain 2 grams of digestible carbs per serving and may help reduce the risk of breast cancer in older women.
+Summary Radishes contain 2 grams of digestible carbs per serving and may help reduce the risk of breast cancer in older women.

-Onions are a tasty and nutritious vegetable.
+Onions are a poignant, nutritious vegetable.

 Although they are fairly high in carbs by weight, they're usually consumed in small amounts because of their robust flavor.

-Bottom Line: Onions contain 5 grams of digestible carbs per serving and may help lower blood pressure and LDL cholesterol levels.
+Summary Onions contain 5 grams of digestible carbs per serving and may help lower blood pressure and LDL cholesterol levels.